 Heat Treatable Aluminum Alloys.

-alloys cannot achieve the high strengths characteristics of heat treatable precipitation-hardened
+These alloys are different from "heat-treatable alloys" as the non-heat treatable alloys cannot form second-phase precipitates for improved strength.
+Non-heat-treatable alloys cannot achieve the high strengths characteristics of heat treatable precipitation-hardened alloys.

 Heat Treatable wrought aluminum alloys can be placed into one of four groups,

-Al (Al 99% minimum purity)
+1xxx Al (Al 99% minimum purity)

 3xxx Al + Mn

 used filler alloys for None Heat Treatable alloys include,

 MIG or TIG welding Non-Heat Treatable aluminum alloys, note that the